 Trigger warning: mentions hospitalization

-Eventually, the severity of my symptoms led to me being hospitalized; doctors determined I was a serious risk to myself and I was admitted immediately.
+Eventually, the severity of my symptoms led to me being hospitalized; doctors determined I was a serious risk to myself and was admitted immediately.

 That was the first time my mom took my mental health seriously.

 While this is all in the past (I like to joke about it now; because if I don’t laugh, I’ll cry) — I can’t help but wonder what would’ve happened if the stigma didn’t exist.
+Would I have been supported sooner?
+What if my mom didn’t discourage me from taking medication or seeing a mental health professional?
+And why did she protest anyway?

 Mental health taboo: the root of the stigma